DavitMkhitaryan/neptune-api-test-task/README.md

 - Playwright configurations in "playwright.config.ts" file

 ## Test automation approach
-All API test cases listed here are automated: https://spotless-potassium-dc4.notion.site/Neptune-API-Test-Task-Test-Results-189e5bd7762980bcb156c9beb7a04e8a using Playwright native APIRequestContext for API testing.
+All API test cases listed here https://spotless-potassium-dc4.notion.site/Neptune-API-Test-Task-Test-Results-189e5bd7762980bcb156c9beb7a04e8a are automated using Playwright's native APIRequestContext for API testing.
 Parametrized tests are used where possible.
+API test suite is run daily against the test environment on Github Actions workflow and additionaly can be run with manual trigger.